davidbjourno/making-interactive-graphics/README.md

 <g className="y axis" transform={`translate(${this.x(0)}, 0)`}/>
 ```

 Checking your page at this point will show the axes are still missing.
-This is because we haven't told D3 to apply our axis methods to anything on the page.
+This is because we haven't yet told D3 to apply our axis methods to anything on the page.
 We need to use the `componentDidUpdate()` lifecycle hook to do this, because D3 can't target an element that doesn't exist yet and `componentDidUpdate()` will be invoked _after_ the updates triggered by `componentWillReceiveProps()` have been rendered in the DOM:

 ```javascript
 componentDidUpdate() {